dtr-kalfer/burauenbiblio/how_to_install.md

-# 📚 BurauenBiblio Installation Guide (with Sample Data)
+# 📚 BurauenBiblio Installation Guide (with Sample Data) in Windows 10 Setup

 ## ✅ Prerequisites